External Affairs Director, DNDi

-Joelle has supported access to medicines campaigns and developed public-private partnerships: she helped establish the TB Alliance as its founding Director for External Relations and Public Policy; at the Business Coalition, she guided Fortune 500 firms to engage with HIV; she served as focal point for the private sector on the Global Fund to Fight AIDS, Tuberculosis and Malaria Board of Directors; and she advised Human Rights Watch.
-Joelle now serves on the board of the Access to Medicine Index Foundation.
+Joelle has led humanitarian and “access to health” policy campaigns; led and advised humanitarian initiatives; developed public-private partnerships; scaled up MSF fundraising scope; successfully orchestrated GAVI’s first major refinancing effort (US$ 4.3 billion); guided Fortune 500 firms to engage in support of people living with HIV/AIDS; served as focal point for the private sector on the Global Fund to Fight AIDS, Tuberculosis, and Malaria Board of Directors; and advised Human Rights Watch and private foundations.
+Joelle now serves on the board of the Access to Medicine Index Foundation